Transparency in the Charity Sector

 - Transparency on the Financials: The score is calculated based on the information shared by the Charity in relation to their allocation of financial resources.
 We ask the charity to:

-- Total Expenditure – Disclose the total expenditure costs of the charity from the previous year.
+- Total Income – Write the total income of the charity of the previous year.
 The income can be written within 6 months from the end of the previous year.

-- Total Programme Expenses – Write the expenses spent on direct charitable programmes and services from the previous year.
+- Total Program Expenses – Write the expenses on programs and services of the previous year.
 The expenses can be written within 6 months from the end of the previous year.

-- Fundraising costs – Publish the fundraising costs from the previous year.
+- Fundraising costs – Publishes the fundraising costs of the previous year.
 The expenses can be written within 6 months from the end of the previous year.

-- Financial report – Upload the financial report from the previous year.
+- Financial report – Upload the financial report of the previous year.
 The report can be uploaded within 6 months from the end of the previous year.

 - CEO name – Write the CEO name.

-- CEO compensation – Disclose the CEO compensation.
+- CEO compensation – Write the CEO compensation.

-- Board Members' names – Record the names of the board of director members.
+- Board Members' names – Write the names of the board of director members.

 The methodology that we use in the scoring system, including the information that is evaluated and the weights, is clearly communicated to all charities because we want to enable them to achieve the highest transparency score.